- Responding to the Recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD)

 In recent years, there has been a growing sense of crisis concerning climate change, with extreme weather events occurring more frequently around the world, along with visible degradation of the natural environment.
 As a result, the movement to decarbonize is gaining speed worldwide, and governments in Japan and elsewhere have pledged to reach complete carbon neutrality by 2050.

 At the Cosmo Energy Group, we also recognize the need to devise and implement business plans that do more to address climate change, in order to help promote the sustainable development of the planet, society, and the Group.
 This is why we issued our 2050 Net Zero Carbon Declaration, and in May 2022, established our Roadmap for Achieving Net Zero Carbon by 2050.
-In May 2023, we revised the roadmap to include the entire supply chain.
+In May 2023, we updated the roadmap to include the entire supply chain.

 Roadmap for Achieving Net Zero Carbon by 2050